Glen Roy Rohrer

-Glen Roy Rohrer (December 8, 1920 - June 2003; aged 82) was a United States Army Sergeant First Class, who in August 1965 defected into communist Czechoslovakia and was subsequently used as a propaganda puppet by its communist regime.
-In the book Naked Sphinx (1976), by the Czechoslovak regime press, he was presented as an "American military intelligence officer" - while in fact he was a polygraph examiner.
-He died under suspicious circumstances in June 2003, his ashes were scattered on Malvazinky cemetery in Prague, all without the notification of his family.
+Glen Roy Rohrer (December 8, 1920 in Springfield, Illinois, USA - May 12, 2003 in Prague; aged 82) was a United States Army Sergeant First Class, who in August 1965 defected into communist Czechoslovakia and was subsequently employed by Czechoslovak secret police (StB).
+In later years he was also used for propaganda by the communist regime.

+In the autobiograhical book Nahá sfinga (Naked Sphinx, 1976), prepared under the guidance of StB, he was presented as an "American military intelligence officer" - while in fact he was a polygraph examiner.
+Since 1982 in retirement.
+Died in May 2003, his ashes were scattered on Malvazinky cemetery in Prague, all without the notification of his family.

-Until his 1965 defection, Rohrer had been stationed as a polygraph operator at Camp King, Oberursel, Germany, which was a joint Army/CIA/ONI/BND facility used for debriefing East Bloc defectors.
+Before his 1965 defection, Rohrer had been stationed as a polygraph operator at Camp King, Oberursel, Germany, which was a joint Army/CIA/ONI/BND facility used for debriefing East Bloc defectors.
 He assisted in defector interrogations as a polygraph operator.

-Lydia K. a KGB colonel, is attributed as recruiting him.